 3) Pick the Big Idea

 With Micro Learning, you have about 5-10 minutes to make an impact on the learner in a way that is transferrable and can lead to demonstrable changes in behavior.
-That is a tall task!
+It may sound simple, but this is a BIG task!
 Whereas in traditional eLearning design, you might have picked 3-4 big ideas to cover in a module, in Micro Learning you need to stick to ONE idea.
 Use this idea to guide all of the decisions you make with regards to learners and what is important for them to experience in the course.

-Even though Micro Learning is the latest trend in online learning, it does not mean that Macro Learning is no longer needed.
-Sometimes, Micro Learning should be used in preparation for an annual conference or workshop or as a pre-test before a face-to-face training.
+Even though Micro-Learning is the latest trend in online learning, it does not mean that Macro Learning is no longer needed.
+Sometimes, Micro-Learning should be used in preparation for an annual conference or workshop or as a pre-test before face-to-face training.
 This type of design helps to prepare everyone for the conference/training session so that they can maximize their time there.

 Similarly, Microlearning can be used after a conference or workshop to follow up on what was discussed in the professional development event.
 In this case, it should be used as a reflection or as a connection to the workplace to encourage a transformation of actions based on the concepts learned.